 Bend your elbow 90 degrees.

-Swing your arms fairly straight forward and back as you walk, not diagonally.
 Don't let your hands cross the center point of your body

 Keep your elbows close to your body - don't go 'chicken wing'.